jeorp/haskell_docker_sample/README.md

 # haskell docker sample environment

-Please open on vscode with reomote docker and set environment like a Dockerfile_.
+Please open on vscode with ReomoteContainer and set environment like a Dockerfile_.